volt-protocol/whitepaper/README.md

 Banks accept deposits of currency and use them to make loans of varied durations and kinds.
 Banks offer yield on deposits which is lower than that they earn lending, and profit by the spread.
 A bank's business is to ensure a good match between the time and yield preferences of its depositors and the composition of its loan book.
 When they fail to do so, a bank run is the natural result.

 There are three main problems with banks and banklike systems today --
-* they require substantial trust in the operators of the bank
+* they require substantial trust in the operators of the bank (we saw the problems of this in the collapse of Celsius)
 * crippling overregulation degrades the user experience, effectively taxing all savers
 * they are vulnerable to censorship or seizure of funds

 These problems are closely related.
 The solution is a trust-minimized system implemented in smart contracts, which can simultaneously obviate the need for trusted human operators, eliminate central points of failure that are vulnerable to censorship, and be trusted by the public thanks to rules encoded more reliably than any legal proction could be.

 # Yield Bearing Digital Cash
-The related concepts of cash, banknotes, checkable deposit accounts, and money market accounts are distinct by a combination of real past technical limitations, legal whim, and historical accident.
+The related concepts of cash, banknotes, checkable deposits, and money market accounts are distinct by a combination of real past technical limitations, legal whim, and historical accident.
 There is no deep logical reason why notes that are transferrable peer to peer freely cannot also earn interest.
-There were very real limitations on peer to peer checking, as both parties needed their own banking intermediary prior to the advent of cryptocurrency.
-There is no good reason that a separation should be enforced between checking and savings accounts.
+There were very real limitations on peer to peer checking in the past, as both parties needed their own banking intermediary prior to the advent of cryptocurrency.
+There is no good reason that a separation should be enforced between checking and savings accounts today.

-Smart contracts make it possible to combine all these functions into one whole -- an electronic note that is redeemable on demand, steadily accrues interest, and is freely transferrable between individuals across any jurisdictions.
+Smart contracts make it possible to combine all these functions into one whole -- an electronic note that is redeemable on demand, seizure resistant, interest bearing, and freely transferrable between individuals across any jurisdictions.
 And what's more, composable into any kind of other financial contract or instrument without requiring permission from the issuer.

 # Current Implementations and their Problems
 We must recongize that stablecoin issuers are banklike.
 This is not any kind of regulatory definition but a practical one.
 If he could be revived and made to understand the nuances of the blockchain and electronic money transfers, [Amschel Rothschild](https://en.wikipedia.org/wiki/Mayer_Amschel_Rothschild) would surely recognize MakerDAO as being in his own line of work.
 The point of smart contract systems built on a neutral consensus and execution layer is to remove the elements of human trust that were so crucial to private bankers in the past and that make today's banking system vulnerable to censorship and corruption.
 However, the economics of good banking remain the same, as do the general needs of users.